-The SOLES Graduate Student Writing Center is a virtual space designed to accommodate both online or on-campus graduate students for whom distance or busy schedules conflict with coming to campus.
-The Center's free web-based service provides students with feedback on digital versions of their assignments and offers one-on-one coaching sessions via remote conferencing.
+The SOLES Graduate Writing Center (SGWC) is a virtual space designed to accommodate online and on-campus graduate students of all levels of English proficiency.
+The free web-based services provide students and faculty with feedback on digital versions of their assignments and offer one-on-one coaching sessions via remote conferencing.